Ali-Imangholi/cppInHospital/README.md

 this programme make random days for new patients in ICU and HOSPITAL_WARD, this random number is between 1 and maxDaysForIcuAndHOSPITAL_WARD_BEDS.

-the process that consider for this programme is a new patient first reception in ICU for random days between 1 and maxDaysForIcuAndHOSPITAL_WARD_BEDS after that goes to surgery room and after goes to hospital_ward and reception in it for random days between 1 and maxDaysForIcuAndHOSPITAL_WARD_BEDS at the end he/she can go home😊.
+the process that consider for this programme is a new patient first reception in ICU for random days between 1 and maxDaysForIcuAndHOSPITAL_WARD_BEDS after that goes to surgery room and after goes to HOSPITAL_WARD and reception in it for random days between 1 and maxDaysForIcuAndHOSPITAL_WARD_BEDS at the end he/she can go home😊.